MainulDip/KotlinEveryday/kotlin-basic-103-oop.md

 > If declared inside of a class, it can access its members / internals-of-the-class (such as a factory method) using only the class name as a qualifier, without instantiation like static method (But not exactly).

 Note:
-- Object expressions (object: {....}) are executed (and initialized) immediately, where they are used.
+- Object anonymous expressions (`companion object: {....}`) are executed (and initialized) immediately, where they are used.

-- Object declarations (object ObjName {...}) are initialized lazily, when accessed for the first time.
+- Object named declarations (`companion object ObjName {...}`) are initialized lazily, when accessed for the first time.

 - A companion object is initialized when the corresponding class is loaded (resolved) that matches the semantics of a Java static initializer.